-Fixed assets are long-term assets held for periods longer than one year.
+Non-current assets are long-term assets held for periods longer than one year.
 They are usually held for use in the firm's business.
-Fixed assets include land, buildings, machinery and equipment, vehicles, etc.
+Fixed assets include land, buildings, plants, machinery and equipment, vehicles, etc.

 We have briefly seen what the assets are.
-We shall now move over and discuss liabilities.
+We shall now move over and discuss liabilities